Dimtemp/PowerShell-training/105b-get-member.md

 1. This OOP-notation: 'hello, world'.Length, means we want to **view** the **Length** property of the string object.

+## Task 2: diving into services
+1. Run this command to get a listing of services: ```Get-Service```
+1. Notice it displays only three properties: Status, Name, and DisplayName.
+1. Run this command to inspect service objects: ```Get-Service | Get-Member```
+1. Notice there are several hidden properties that are very interesting, like RequiredServices and StartType.
+1. Run this command to display all services with their StartType: ```Get-Service | Select-Object Status, StartType, DisplayName
+1. Sort the output on StartType: ```Get-Service | Select-Object Status, StartType, DisplayName | Sort-Object StartType```
+1. Notice the **Disabled** services on the bottom: their **Status** should show **Stopped**.
+1. Also notice that most services that are set to **Automatic** should be running.
+Some might not.
+And notice that many services that are set to **Manual** are not running, but some might be running.
+This is expected behavior.

-## Task 2: Methods
+## Task 3: Methods
-In OOP-programming, objects can have properties and methods.
+:point_up: In OOP-programming, objects can have properties and methods.
 Methods can be seen as macros from a Word document.
 Macros execute functions within a document.
 Methods can be explained as mini-programs, executing on the objects data.
 1. Run this command to split the string on whitespace: ```'hello, world'.Split()```
 1. It should display both words on two different lines.
+1. :point_up: Split is the name of the method.
+We use parentheses at the end so we can optionally pass parameters.
+If we don't pass any parameters, the parentheses are **still required**.
+It's a bit awkward, but by using parentheses, even empty ones, we can see that a **method is executed**, instead of a **property being investigated**.
 1. This OOP-notation: 'hello, world'.Split(), means we want to **execute** the **Split** method of the string object.
 1. Run this command to split the string on a dash: ```'31-12-2020'.Split('-')```
 1. It should display the numbers 30, 12, and 2020 on three different lines.